 We have many requests for a studio tour, which is difficult for us to offer as we are teaching and focused or the studio is closed with no one to show you around.
 Please enjoy this virtual tour created for your insight and delight by our students.
 We often draw both inside and outside of our facility.
 Luckily we have a very unique and interesting building to pose for us as a model with loads of inspiring ‘things’ laying about to draw or to simply stimulate the eye and the imagination.
 Please enjoy this virtual tour: https://studioartsdallas.com/a-studio-tour-inside/

 If you are not paying via PayPal, use our very safe locked drop box—an unmarked silver mail slot in our brickwork to the left of the front door.
 The sooner we have your tuition, the easier it is for us to ‘make’ your class.
-If you are registering last minute and paying by check/cash, our Instructors can help you on the first day of class/camp.
+Please have all fees and forms ready before class.

 Can I stay and watch my kid work?

-No. We encourage parents to accompany kids in if they like, and always try to visit 5 minutes before class time ends to experience the student’s excitement and delight as they share their latest art work.
+Due to Covid, no parents in studio.
+Usually we invite you in 5 minutes before class time ends to experience the student’s excitement and delight as they share their latest art work.
 We do not offer a waiting area for parents.
 The White Rock area abounds with local cafes, coffee shops and recreational opportunities all within walking distance.